dcf21/4most-4gp/README.md

 # 4most-4gp

 This is the code for the IWG7 Galactic pipeline for the 4MOST multi-object spectrograph.

 It comprises a collection of Python modules which use a common data format to store and manipulate spectra and their associated metadata.
-It makes it easy to pass spectra between a range of spectral synthesis and processing tools including Turbospectrum, the 4MOST Facility Simulator (4FS) and the Cannon, without the need for manual data format conversion.
+It makes it easy to pass spectra between a range of spectral synthesis and processing tools including Turbospectrum, the 4MOST Facility Simulator (4FS) and the Cannon, without the need for manual conversion between data formats.
 It includes the ability to store spectra in libraries and search for them by arbitrary metadata constraints, making it easy to create new tests on subgroups of stars filtered from larger samples.